DragonCommissions/MixBukkit/docs/Getting Started.md

 # Getting Started
 In this tutorial, I'll be teaching you how to start coding your first mixin plugin!
+## Out of date
+This document is outdated.
+Require an update.

 ## Requirements
 1. Some basic Java knowledge